Azure/AzureAD-App-Docs/articles/en_us/_/sso_configure.md

+##Prerequisites

+1. You must have a valid tenant or subscription with %metadata:DisplayName%

+2. Your tenant or subscription must provide the ability to configure a third-party SAML identity provider.
+To determine this, view your application’s documentation or contact the application provider.

 ##Configure %metadata:DisplayName% for single sign on

 For users to be able to sign in using their organization account, %metadata:DisplayName% must be manually configured to use your Azure Active Directory as a SAML identity provider. %metadata:DisplayName% cannot prompt or otherwise allow users to sign in using Azure Active Directory if it has not been configured to do so.